ConnectivityFoundry/AwaLWM2M/README.md

 ### Contributing.

 We welcome all contributions to this project and we give credit where it's due.
-Anything from enhancing functionality, to improving documentation and bug reporting - it's all good.
+Anything from enhancing functionality to improving documentation and bug reporting - it's all good.

 Find out more in the [contributor guide](CONTRIBUTING.md).